csaea/challenges/bash_challenges.md

 ## System Challenges

-### Challenge 1.1 - Input to File
+### Challenge 1.1 - Tree to File

 Objective:
-- Create an executable script that accepts one line of user input and redirects it to a txt file.
+- Create an executable script that displays the `tree` structure of a file system, saved in a text file.
+D display a message when the script is complete and open the new file.

-Commands/Concepts: `read`, `echo`, `>`
+Commands/Concepts: `tree`, `echo`, `>`, `open`

 ### Challenge 1.2 - Backup Script